rvesse/lubm-uba/ReadMe.md

 ### This Repository

 You can file issues against this repository if they are specific to this version of the data generator.
-While the generator here may differ from the original any changes have been done and verified such that the data generated remains identical.
+While the generator here differs substantially from the original **all** changes have been implemented such that the data generated remains identical.

+The provided  `compareOutput.sh` script in this repository will generate data using the original code plus the rewritten code (using a variety of supported modes and output formats) and verifies that the generated data is identical.